Gdoc/Admin

 The original paper is Alesan, A., A. Malgosa, and C. Simó (1999) – Looking into the Demography of an Iron Age Population in the Western Mediterranean.
 I. Mortality.
 In American Journal of Physical Anthropology 110, no. 3 (November 1999): 285–301.
 The life expectancy at birth was 23 years.

-To account for this, Volk and Atkinson have attempted to only include hunter-gatherers that are best representative for the living conditions in the past; they limited their sample “only to those populations that had not been significantly influenced by contact with modern resources that could directly influence mortality rates, such as education, food, medicine, birth control, and/or sanitation.”
+To account for this, Volk and Atkinson have attempted to include only hunter-gatherers that are best representative of the living conditions in the past; they limited their sample “only to those populations that had not been significantly influenced by contact with modern resources that could directly influence mortality rates, such as education, food, medicine, birth control, and/or sanitation.”

 All but one of these studied societies in Volk and Atkinson are modern hunter-gatherers.
-The one study on mortality rates of paleolithic hunter-gatherers finds a higher youth mortality rate: 56% did not survive to puberty.
+The study on mortality rates of paleolithic hunter-gatherers finds a higher youth mortality rate: 56% did not survive until puberty.

-A higher cut-off also has the advantage that it makes it possible to connect with historical and archaeological research on the mortality of children.
-Especially in archeological records it is not possible to determine the precise age at which a child died, but it is possible to differentiate between a child and an adult.
+A higher cut-off has the additional advantage that it becomes possible to connect with historical and archaeological research on the mortality of children.
+Especially in archeological records, it is not possible to determine the precise age at which a child died, but it is possible to differentiate between a child and an adult.

-7. The demographers Toshiko Kaneda and Carl Haub estimate the number of humans that were ever born to be about 100 billion.
-Applying a child mortality rate of 50% this would mean that about 50 billion children died throughout human history.
-This is of course a rough estimate, but it gives us some idea of just how many children died.
+Applying a child mortality rate of 50% for all births before 1850 means that a bit more than 50 billion children died throughout human history.
+This is, of course, a rough estimate, but it gives us some idea of just how many children died.

 10. Anthony A.Volk Jeremy A. Atkinson (2013) – Infant and child death in the human environment of evolutionary adaptation.
 In Evolution and Human Behavior.
 Volume 34, Issue 3, May 2013, Pages 182-192.